 Wednesday 7 July 2021

-A global dialogue on dementia and health systems readiness on 7 July 2021 will gather international leaders to discuss this area of focus as part of the dementia landscape project.
-This dialogue will be led by Dr Margaret Hamburg, former Commissioner of the US Food and Drug Administration and member of the World Dementia Council, and Professor Howard Bergman, Professor of Family Medicine, Medicine (Geriatrics), and Oncology at McGill University.
+A global dialogue on dementia and health systems readiness took place on 7 July 2021 and gathered international leaders to discuss this area of focus as part of the dementia landscape project.
+The dialogue was led by Dr Margaret Hamburg, former Commissioner of the US Food and Drug Administration and member of the World Dementia Council, and Professor Howard Bergman, Professor of Family Medicine, Medicine (Geriatrics), and Oncology at McGill University.

 Global dialogue on dementia and an ageing society